Menopausal Hormone Therapy

-Several large studies have looked at the possible links between systemic hormone therapy in menopausal women and different types of cancer.
+Several large studies have looked at possible links between systemic hormone therapy in menopausal women and different types of cancer.

-Estrogen-progestin therapy (EPT) and endometrial cancer risk
+Estrogen-progestin therapy (EPT) and cancer risk

 Studies show that EPT may help menopause symptoms in women who still have a uterus without increasing their risk of endometrial cancer (cancer in the lining of the uterus).

 One study showed that about 1 in 9 women treated with ET (only estrogen) for 3 years developed a type of pre-cancerous change in their endometrium (lining of the uterus) called atypical hyperplasia.
 Women treated with EPT did not develop this change any more often than women not taking any hormones.

 In the WHI EPT study, the women taking EPT did not have an increased risk of getting endometrial cancer compared with the women taking placebos.
 But more of the women getting EPT had abnormal vaginal bleeding.
 Because vaginal bleeding after menopause can be a symptom of endometrial cancer, these women needed further testing.

 A woman who has had her uterus removed (hysterectomy) is not in danger of developing endometrial cancer, regardless of whether she takes ET or EPT.
 But because the only reason for giving progestin is to protect the lining of the uterus, a woman without a uterus will most likely be given ET.